 My dad had peers from his graduating class go on to work on Wall Street, but he never had the opportunity.
 This was not because he was under-qualified (his undergraduate degree was in business finance).
 It was because he did not fit the mold.
 It is sad that some of the obstacles my father faced over thirty years ago his son faces now.
 Do I have my MBA and drive a bus at Hertz?
 No, this is not the case.
 But racism is not extinct in our country, it has simply evolved, well kind of.

 Black people are still lynched in the street.

 Rather than driving a bus, it looks different for me and my peers who are people of color.
-Racism is not as “in your face” but we can still feel and see every ounce of it.
-When I was in the fifth grade, I remember my mom asking my three older siblings and I if we wanted to change our names to more “American” names to pass discrimination from future employers.
+Racism is not as “in your face,” but we can still feel and see every ounce of it.
+When I was in the fifth grade, I remember my mom asking my three older siblings and I if we wanted to change our names to more “American” names to avoid discrimination from future employers.
 I laughed at my mom for “overreacting.”
-Today, as a young, 23-year-old man I understand her worry.
+Today, as a young, 23-year-old man, I understand her worry.
 She knew I would quickly go from being an innocent fifth grader to being seen as a threat.
 I learned that my skin made people uncomfortable.
 My skin made people on my campus ask me “you play on the football team?”
 Come on, I am barely 5’10”.
-And I know my skin makes our profession uncomfortable.
+And I know my skin color makes people in my profession of wealth management uncomfortable.
 I always wondered why my peers were described as “nice young men” while I was just a box filler.
 I was sought after to be used for photo opportunities and an eventually PR campaigns.
 I am here to speak for not only myself, but for every other black financial planning student or prospect.
 Please do not hire us to fill a box or to have a “sprinkle” of diversity on your company website.

 “Firm owners do not care.”